jrwnnnn/crud-project/README.md

 > Status : Active <br>

 ### How to use
 This thing won't run just yet.
-Please come back next time or contribute to speed up the development process. :)
+Please come back next time. :)

+### Contributing
+1. Clone the repo
+2. Make your own branch (use `main` as the source).
+This will serve as your playground.
+3. Merge your work to the `beta` branch.
+4. Wait for the merge to be approved.
+5. Prior testing will be done before merging to `main`.